pvorb/node-bread/README.md

 a file based static website/blog generator for node that uses [bake][bake], [mongodb][mongodb-native] and [markdown][marked].

-I’m using it for my personal website, [vorb.de][vorb.de].
+I’m using it for my personal website, [vorba.ch][vorb.de].
 It supports normal pages (in any directory structure you like), customizable index pages and feeds as well as tag pages.
 Commenting functionality can be added by using a service like [Disqus][disqus] or my own [comments][comments],